martinjc/martinjc.com/app/_posts/2017-06-12-catching-a-bug.markdown

 slug: catching-a-bug
 title: Catching a Bug
 tags:
- - teaching
- - weeknotes
 ---

-# Catching a Bug

 I'm doing some data analysis, and I just caught a showstopper of a bug.
 Want to see it?
 Here's the code as it was before: